 Some will love you, some will hurt you, some will challenge you and some, hopefully, will change you.
-And all of them deserve your undivided respect, regardless of the clothes they are wearing or the drink they are carrying.
+And all of them deserve your undivided respect, regardless of the clothing they are wearing or the drink they are carrying.

-And while we are talking about clothes, understand that the way a woman chooses to dress is not up for you to decide.
-Their clothes are not for you to approve or for you to indulge.
+And while we are talking about clothing, understand that the way a woman chooses to dress is not up for you to decide.
+Their clothing are not for you to approve or for you to indulge.
 Its for them.
 And your job as a man is to always fight for their right to wear what they feel fit whenever they feel fit, without the fear of being raped.

 Don’t ever joke about rape.

 Don’t ever leave a woman behind in a situation where she can be raped.

 I wish I could say that you will never meet a girl who has been raped, because unfortunately you will.
 Not one, not two, but many.
 Most won’t disclose this information with you but believe the studies and polls when tell you that one in every four women will suffer some type of sexual assault in her lifetime.
 It’s my job to talk to you about this with the hope that you will bring awareness to and positively influence your male friends.